 A bid history lists the Bidder Name (Usually Obscured), # of bids placed by that person, the Highest bid placed by that person and the time that the bid was placed.
 This allows you to see how many bidders are bidding and how many times they have bid for each lot.

 A reserve price is the minimum dollar amount that an item will sell for.
 Most of our auction items “WILL NOT” have a reserve bids attached to the items.
 Occasionally an item may require a reserve.
 For instance it we are selling a Motor vehicle that has a lien attached the vehicle will likely have a reserve.
 This is to ensure that we can convey marketable title and know that the lien can/will be satisfied by the consignor.
 If an item has a reserve it will be notated in the bidding platform.
 It will show “Reserve not meet” until the reserve price has been achieved.

-A&M Auctioneers and Appraisers must first clear your account and authorize you to bid.
-This process can take up to one full business day.
+On HiBid when you register a new account you start with a “0” feedback score.
+A&M Auctioneers and Appraisers must approve all new accounts that have “0” /no Positive feedback point.
+We normally check the system 4-5 times a day.
+This process can take up to 12 Hours if the bid was placed at night time.
+If the bid was placed on the weekend it may take up until the next business day.
 If you have not heard from a member of our team within this time frame, please give our office a call and we will be happy to look into your account.

 A buyer’s premium is a percentage paid by the buyer to the auction company on top of the winning price.
-This amount varies per property and is listed in the auction terms for each property.
+This amount varies by Auction and is listed in the auction terms for each individual Auction.
 Please carefully note the buyer’s premium before placing your bid.